TheRealChickon/ValorantAccountGenerator/README.md

 2. **Access Credentials**: All necessary accounts and access credentials are saved in a text file.
 The program will prompt you to provide any required input, and you can refer to the text file for additional information.

-3. **Exploring the Program**: The program provides instructions and guidance on how to use its features.
-Please refer to the program's built-in help or documentation for more details.

 ## Contributing

 If you would like to contribute to this project, please follow these guidelines: